Tag Archives: communication

 • Being ridden with too much contact or when the rider finds their balance holding onto the horse’s mouth through the reins

-A rider can help a horse overcome bit avoidance with time, patience, consistency and gentleness to earn the horse’s trust with your hands over time.
+Horses have great memories, and mental scars are not easy to overcome.
+It will take even more time, patience, consistency and gentleness to earn the horse’s trust with your hands over time.

 Here’s my story…